Hazel Garland: Legacy

 Hazel Garland was the first African-American woman to work her way from freelance writer to editor-in-chief of a national newspaper.
 She earned the respect of her colleagues, and where possible she tried to help younger people trying to get into journalism: "Just like others motivated, helped and assisted me, I've tried to do the same with other, especially all the young people coming through the doors at the Courier.
 I want to give back all the vast knowledge shared with me, by some very, very great people."

 When asked to summarise her career, Garland said:

-"We tell the stories.
-We tell the stories of the people.
-We told the stories of Colored people, we told the stories of Negroes, we told the stories of Black people and now we tell the stories of African-Americans.
-Does it really matter, sports, social, entertainment, or political.
-They are all our stories, and if we don't tell it, who will?"